 To help you make this qualitative change and establish a transformative routine that is easy to follow, practical, and with effects that are immediately palpable in your daily life, is the aim of this course.

-Over a period of only ten weeks, you will get an in-depth exposure to all the major systems of yoga practices that each deal with a different aspect of our personality:
+In this 10-stage course, you will get an in-depth exposure to all the major systems of yoga practices that each deal with a different aspect of our personality: